ArlindS/MachineLearningProject/README.md

 	4) featureSelection.py
 	5) svm.py

-There is 1 text file explaining dataset:
+There is one text file explaining dataset:
 	1) SPECTF.names.txt

 There are two files containing train and test dataset: